MENSTRUAL CUP PROJECTIntroducing Menstrual Cups to the Women of a Nation

-Thus far in its MHM programs, BARKA has worked with high school girls in Fada N’Gourma.
-In the new menstrual cup project, currently in development, we will focus on women in Ouagadougou.
-Our partners include Menstru’elles, a local social enterprise which will make cups available after this project, Femme International, a technical partner assisting with project design and monitoring and evaluation, and Sirona Cup.
+Thus far in its Menstrual Health (MH) programs, BARKA has worked with high school girls in Fada N’Gourma.
+In the new menstrual cup project which will be implemented in early 2021 and last 12 months, we will focus primarily on women in Ouagadougou.

 Cups are distributed in kits consisting of a locally made drawstring pouch for safe and discreet storage, a small metal pan for boiling cups before use, and an instruction booklet for proper usage.
 In some circumstances it may be appropriate for each recipient to pay a small fee or provide some other in-kind contribution or service in exchange for their cup.
 This can help to ensure that the cup is treated as a valuable item.
 This will be further explored with community leaders and beneficiaries as we get closer to cup distribution.

-BARKA works with leaders of the local government, faith-based community and traditional authorities to ensure that religious and political leaders are fully aware of the project and support it.
+BARKA works with national and local government, the faith-based community and traditional authorities to engender the support of key religious and political leaders.
 Such endorsement, often from men in positions of power, is essential in order to increase adoption and acceptance of the program.

-BARKA and its partners will meet with key government ministries and stake holders to advocate on the importance of menstrual cups as an improved solution to address menstrual health and hygiene.
-Before and after the project, we will hold workshops with key stakeholders in order to extract key inputs for programming and data collection, specifically with regard to establishing importation, approval, standards, and future cup programming.
+BARKA and its partners will meet with key government ministries and stakeholders to advocate the importance of menstrual cups as an improved solution to address menstrual health and hygiene.
+Before and after the project, we will hold workshops with key stakeholders in order to extract important information for programming and data collection, specifically with regard to establishing importation, approval, standards, and future cup programming.

 BARKA places MHM in general, and menstrual cup distribution specifically, within a larger context of Sexual and Reproductive Health and Rights (SRHR).
 In the intensive trainings that participating women will receive, we will not only cover issues of menstrual health and cup usage, trainers will also address key concepts of SRHR as it relates to them.
 Female Genital Mutilation and Cutting (FGMC), Child, Early, Forced Marriage (CEFM) and Unwanted Pregnancy are common among Burkinabè women and will be addressed as a further way to empower cup users.